 What if you regarded everything you do—from brushing your hair to writing an email—as a work of art?
 Imagine what kind of honor, dignity and divinity you would bring to every moment of your life?
 You would exist in a true state of grace.
-So here’s a Pisces new moon idea: try this as an experiment for two weeks—leading up to the Virgo full moon on March 16—and see how your experience of life shifts.
+So here’s a Pisces new moon idea: try this as an experiment for two weeks—leading up to the Libra lunar (full moon) eclipse on March 23—and see how your experience of life shifts.

 Need a nudge?
 Get inspired by artist extraordinaire Michaelangelo—a Pisces born March 6, 1475.
 He spent four years painting the awe-inspiring ceiling of the Sistine Chapel, which is one of the seven wonders of the world.
 During his lifetime, Michaelangelo was known as Il Divino (“the divine one”).
 How very Piscean, since the veil between the earthly and the divine is thinned by Pisces’ heavenly influence.
 What spirit or force drove him to such excellence?
 Pick up your own version of the metaphorical paintbrush and find out.

 5. Don’t hate, meditate.